Miguel-Pinto99/Vehicle-Dashboad/README.md

 ![Screenshot 2024-10-19 172207](https://github.com/user-attachments/assets/da0671ca-cc1f-41d9-a417-de4d67e222a9)

-## Deployment
+## Requirements

-To run the application, the following software/libraries are needed:

 ```
+- Python 3.x
-1- ROS (Communication protocol)
+- ROS (Communication protocol)
-2- can-utils (To get the data from the CAN bus)
+- can-utils (To get the data from the CAN bus)
-3- Kivy (To launch the front-end)
+- Kivy (To launch the front-end)
 ```

 ## Launch